makersall/toolkit/pages/30-smooth/30-evangelize-research.md

 The following are some strategies researchers might try if they want their research to make some noise.

-WARNING:  this chapter gets into the (geeky) weeds, so if you aren't a techie and don't work in tech, you may want to skip to the next section on [creating institutional support for coding UX](40-institutional-support).
+NOTE:  this chapter gets into the (geeky) weeds, so if you aren't a techie or don't work in tech, you may want to skip to the next section on [creating institutional support for coding UX](40-institutional-support).

 ## 1) Embrace Tech Groups